Logitravel

 Tokyo

-Breakfast.
+Day 3: Breakfast.
 We dedicate the morning to an extended, five-hour tour of this impressive city, accompanied by our guide.
 The frenetic buzz and ultramodern neighbourhoods of the city coexist in harmony with fantastically peaceful areas.
 We start with a brief stop at the Zojoji Temple to take a good photo of the Tokyo Tower.
 In this temple hundreds of jizo statues stand out, serving as guardian stone deities of children, to whom wool hats, bibs and windmills are given as offerings.
 We will then go to the famous Shibuya crossing, the busiest crosswalk on the planet.
 We'll pay a visit to the Meiji Shinto shrine, which is dedicated to the spirits of Emperor Meiji and his wife.
 From there we continue with our bus through the elegant Omotesando Avenue, which serves as an important commercial hub.
 We will skirt the Imperial Palace and its gardens and make a stop to visit the famous Nijubashi Bridge.
 We will cross the neighbourhood of Akihabara, known as the city of electronics and the home of manga and Japanese anime; we then pass by the Kokugikan, the Sumo stadium, the king of Japanese sport.
 We will also pay a visit to the Buddhist temple of Sensoji, also known as Asakusa Kannon, the oldest and most important temple in Tokyo with its 55-metre-high pagoda, and the Nakamise Shopping Street, full of small stalls ideal for buying souvenirs.
-Lunch at a local restaurant and rest of the afternoon free.
-Overnight stay in Tokyo.
+Lunch at a local restaurant.
+Return journey to the hotel.
+In the evening, we'll meet our guide for a metro ride to Shinjuku, where we'll head to a local restaurant to enjoy dinner.
+Return journey to the hotel.
+Accommodation.
+Please note: if the total number of passengers in the group is 5 or fewer, the city tour will be carried out by hop-on, hop-off tourist bus.

 Tokyo - Mount Fuji - Kawaguchiko